History of the Hungary national football team: Euro 2020 qualification

-UEFA Euro 2020
+Euro 2020

 The UEFA Euro 2020 was held in 11 different cities in Europe among which there was Budapest.
 However, during the drawing procedure Germany was also drawn into the same group; therefore, Hungary could play only two matches in Budapest and the final match against Germany was played in Munich.
 The competition was originally scheduled for 2020; however, due to the COVID-19 pandemic the tournament was organised only in 2021.
 There were severe restrictions for the number of spectators in almost all stadiums, except for the Puskás Aréna.

 The first match of the group was played against title holders Portugal.
 On 15 June 2021, Hungary lost 3–0 to Portugal in front of 55,662 supporters at the Puskás Aréna.
 The result was 0-0 until the 84th minute when Guerreiro scored the first goal, followed by Ronaldo's two goals.
 In the second match of the group, Hungary hosted the 2018 FIFA World Cup winners France at the Puskás Aréna on 19 June 2021.
 The first goal was scored by Fiola at the end of the first half.
 However, Griezmann could equalize in the 66t minute.
 The final score was a 1–1 draw.
 The final match of the group was play at the Allianz Arena, Munich, Germany on the 23 June 2021.
 Hungary had had to win the last match in order to qualify for the knock-out stage.
 In the 11th minute Szalai took the lead.
 However, Havertz could equalize in the 66th minute.
 Hungary could also score another goal, just two minutes later, a header by Schafer.
 Unfortunately, Germany could equalize the score once again in the 84th minute by Goretzka and the final result was a 2–2 draw which meant the farewell from the Euro 2020 for Hungary.

 In the UEFA Euro 2020, Hungary failed to progress from the group stage, yet it impressed with an outstanding performance against three powerhouses Portugal, France and Germany, only losing 0–3 to the Portuguese after eighty minutes and drawing both France and Germany in process.